 Whose Leak Is It?
 DLP When an AI Agent Holds Your OAuth Token

-And here is what I told myself while I did it, because it felt obviously true: the agent calls the same API my browser would, with my token.
-It can only ever see what I can see.
-If my Xero user is scoped to invoices and contacts, the agent is scoped to invoices and contacts.
+Here is what I told myself while I did it, because it felt obviously true: the agent calls the same API my browser would, with my token, so it can only ever see what I can see.
 The boundary is the vendor's — Xero defines it, Xero enforces it — so data loss prevention is Xero's problem, not mine.
 I'd done the responsible thing and the rest was somebody else's RBAC.

 The question I'd actually answered